mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 ### `GeneticAlgorithm`

 The `GeneticAlgorithm` class controls the evolutionary process.
 The user must provide an initial population from which the evolutionary process starts.
 The user can also define the number of generations `num_generations` and number of parents `num_parents` used for generating offspring.
-There is only a single public method... `evolve`
+The optimisation process is initiated by calling `evolve`.

 ```python
 class GeneticAlgorithm: